ggozad/Backbone.xmpp/README.md

         });

         var mycollection = new MyCollection();
-        mycollection.node = new PubSubNodeStorage('mymodels');
+        mycollection.node = new PubSubNodeStorage('mymodels', connection);

-will use the `mymodels` node on your XMPP PubSub server.
+where the arguments `'mymodels'`, and `connection` are the node id on your XMPP PubSub server, and a Strophe's connection instance respectively.

-For models, you do not need to specify the node (you can though), i.e. the following is sufficient:
+For models, it is not necessary to specify the node (you can though), i.e. the following is sufficient:

         var MyModel = Backbone.Model.extend({
             sync: Backbone.xmppSync,